-Course attendance: REQUIRED
+• Course attendance: REQUIRED

 You are expected to attend class.
 Attendance will be taken, and students who habitually miss class will not receive the same course curve as those who regularly attend (if a curve is needed).
-You may miss two sessions without penalty.
-If you have an extenuating circumstance or conflict, please communicate that to me as soon as you become aware of it and we can make alternative attendance arrangements.
+If you have an extenuating circumstance or conflict, please communicate that to me as soon as you become aware of it and we can make alternative arrangements.